Business and Economics

 Business Studies is a modern subject where students investigate how companies can be successful and how they can be managed effectively.

-Assessment: 2017 Specification has 2 examination assessments that consist of multiple choice, short answer and essay style questions.
+Assessment: 2 examination assessments that consist of multiple choice, short answer and essay style questions.

 Progression: A good preparation for A level Economics and A level Business, which can be taken in Year 12.
 Economics and Business qualifications are well regarded by universities and employers.